 Mark Gorman: Don’t forget – that was over 100 years ago.

-Next, we have a conical steady head tank.
-It’s a zinc feeder that introduces Merrillite zinc, which is a very fine zinc dust, into the solution.
-This conical steady head tank is constantly flushing water and zinc in a slurry into the suction of the pump.
+Next, we have a cone that looks like a toilet bowl.
+It’s a zinc feeder that introduces merrillite zinc, which is a very fine zinc dust, into the solution.
+This toilet bowl is constantly flushing water and zinc in a slurry into the suction of the pump.
 Once that hits the pregnant solution, the zinc precipitates the gold and silver.
 The zinc oxidizes to zinc hydroxide and, at the same time, reduces the gold and silver to metallic gold and silver.

 Peter Bell: Interesting to hear that the zinc oxidizes after you've taken all the oxygen out in the de-aeration tower.